pschool-in/curriculum/content/science/plants-2.md

 ## Match the following

-Match the things with their place in the environment
+Match the plant parts with their function.

 ```
 Root, Absorption